betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

 **Quick quiz:** what do you think will happen if a function is expected to be called twice but actually called four times?

 ## Actions: What Should It Do? ##
 Remember that a mock object doesn't really have a working implementation?
-We as users have to tell it what to do when a strategy is invoked.
+We as users have to tell it what to do when a schedulingStrategy is invoked.
 This is easy in Google Mock.

 First, if the return type of a mock function is a built-in type or a pointer, the function has a **default action** (a `void` function will just return, a `bool` function will return `false`, and other functions will return 0).
 In addition, in C++ 11 and above, a mock function whose return type is default-constructible (i.e. has a default constructor) has a default action of returning a default-constructed value.
 If you don't say anything, this behavior will be used.